Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

 > - The transform nodes selection must follow a parent to child relationship in the hierarchy.

 - **Remove Segment**:
-    1. Select one or more transform nodes that are assigned as segments to the muscle.
+    1. Select one or more transform nodes that are assigned as segment anchors to the AdnMuscle.
     2. Select the mesh that has the AdnMuscle deformer applied.
     3. Press *Remove Slide On Segment Constraint* in the AdonisFX menu from the Edit Muscle submenu.
     4. Alternatively, if only the mesh with the AdnMuscle deformer is selected, when pressing *Remove Slide On Segment Constraint* in the AdonisFX menu, all segments will be removed.